MathiasRenner/bitleaf-blog/_posts/2017-08-19-new-tool-add-timestamps-enhances-everyday-productivity.md

 <!--more-->

+This piece of software lets the standard file manager of KDE, i.e. Dolphin, add timestamps to files.
+If you look for this functionality in GNOME with its default file manager Nautilus, see <a href="https://bitleaf.de/2018/05/01/new-tool-add-timestamp-to-files-enhances-productivity-in-gnome-nautilus/">this blog post</a>.

 It's as simply as it sounds: Say you have a file <strong>my-file.pdf</strong>, the tool adds a timestamp in front of the file name and produces: <strong>2017-08-19-my-file.pdf</strong>.
 To do so, you just right click on a file and choose which timestamp you prefer:

 <img class="size-full wp-image-1329 aligncenter" src="https://bitleaf.de/wp-content/uploads/2017/08/2017-08-19-add-timestamp-v0-2.png" alt="" width="351" height="103" />